What Is Hydromorphone?

-Substance abuse often occurs with other mental health disorders; it can both result from such disorders (for example, in self-medication) and cause them (depression and anxiety are especially common consequences of addiction).
-When a mental health disorder occurs with a substance abuse disorder it is known as dual diagnosis; typically, cases of dual diagnosis are significantly harder to treat than addiction alone, and specialist care is usually required.
+Substance abuse sometimes occurs with other mental health disorders.
+It can both result from such disorders, as a result of attempting to self-medicate, as well as cause them with depression and anxiety being especially common consequences of addiction.
+When a mental health disorder occurs alongside a substance abuse disorder, it is known as a dual diagnosis.
+Typically, cases of dual diagnosis are significantly harder to treat, and specialist care is usually required.

 Impact of Long-Term Hydromorphone Abuse on the Brain